Lab 2: Exceptions

 Die class

 The Die class will keep track of the number of sides on the Die, which should be between 2-100 inclusive, and whatever the current value of the top side of the Die is.
-It will also use a Random object to determine the next value when the Die is "rolled".
+It will also use a Random object called random to determine the next value when the Die is "rolled".
 It will have three methods:

 Storing the frequencies